frame-technology/react-coding-challenge/README.md

 ## Overview

-To complete this challenge, you will need to write a simple [React](https://facebook.github.io/react/) web app, and provide us the source files to be built.

-The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a set of screens and an API feed.
-We will also assess the **generated HTML, CSS, and JS** output.
+The goal of this challenge is to showcase your ability to design and implement a simple [React](https://facebook.github.io/react/) web app.

-This challenge is expected to take about 1-3 hours.
+We expect you will spend approximately 1 to 3 hours on this project.

+**We are looking for solutions that deliver a balance of quality user experience, effective component design, and project organization.**

+Our team will conduct a careful review of your submission, and if your it meets our evalulation criteria, then we will use it to guide a code-review style technical session where we learn more about your design and implementation choices and discuss techniques you might apply on a larger and more complex project.

+We value your time and appreciate your willingness to complete our code challenge.
+Thank you.

 ## The Challenge

 Your mission is to create a minimal single-page react app implementing a [subreddit](https://en.oxforddictionaries.com/definition/subreddit) viewer.
 You will allow a user to enter a subreddit name, and then you will render the top entries of that subreddit stream.

 For example, if I entered `cats` into your app I would see your novel display of the [cats subreddit feed](https://www.reddit.com/r/cats/).
 Using the provided screens as inspiration, you'll need to build a set of React components to render the app.
 You'll also need to request a JSON feed, filter that data, and use the relevant fields.

 Here's a potential layout for your app: